|Ordered||30 May 1938|

 |Successes||26 ships sunk, total tonnage 141,852 GRT|

 1 ship damaged, total tonnage 8,022 GRT

-Sunk on 28 Aug, 1942 in the Caribbean Sea, in position 17.40N, 74.30W by depth charges from an American Catalina aircraft (VP-92) and ramming by the Canadian corvette HMCS Oakville.
+Sunk on 28 August 1942 in the Caribbean Sea east of Jamaica, in position 17.40N, 74.30W, by depth charges from a US Catalina aircraft (VP-92 USN) and ramming by the Canadian corvette HMCS Oakville.
 19 dead and 26 survivors.